saultcollege-csd215/lab-2-template/README.md

 ## Setup

 1. Accept the assignment link and clone the repository to your local machine.
+2. Copy the northwind.db file (linked in the LMS) into the root project folder
-2. Open the project in IntelliJ IDEA.
+3. Open the project in IntelliJ IDEA.
-3. Create a branch named `lab-2`
+4. Create a branch named `lab-2`
-4. Switch to the `lab-2` branch.
+5. Switch to the `lab-2` branch.
-5. Do the remainder of the lab work on the `lab-2` branch.
+6. Do the remainder of the lab work on the `lab-2` branch.

 ### AI Use